LSU Health New Orleans School of Nursing White Coat Ceremony

 Additional Information: Students must purchase a white coat with the LSU Health New Orleans logo embroidered on the left side of the coat.
 The coat must be purchased from the LSUHSC bookstore prior to the event.
 The white coat should be clean and neatly pressed for professional appearance.
-Students must wear the School of Nursing class uniform with dress shoes (sandals, flip-flops, and tennis shoes are not allowed).
+Students must wear the School of Nursing class uniform with dress shoes.

 There is no limit to the number of guests that may accompany a student; admission tickets are not required for the event.
 The venue has free parking.